nathancox/silverstripe-toggletoolbars/README.md

 The line above will exclude toolbars one and two, so only toolbars three and higher (if they exist) will be hidden.

+The plugin will set a cookie whenever the the toolbars are toggled, so it will remember the user's preference.

 Known Issues
 ------------